 Having the appearance of a judgment-proof case can stop a lawsuit from happening in the first place.
 Your consumer credit report is the primary source of financial information available to collectors at this stage.

-The collections scores based on your consumer report (see above) leans on an unreliable proxy for income.
+The collections scores based on your consumer report (see above) lean on an unreliable proxy for income.
 Meanwhile, the original amount minus the current balance on your mortgage and auto loan yields a reasonable estimate for the equity in your home and car.

 Therefore, communicate with the collection agency that you are a Social Security Disability recipient.
 If your case is marginal because of unpaid medical bills or little property equity, the inability to garnish wages could cause them not to invest in future legal action.